lukes/nano-stream-x/README.md

 # nano-stream-x

-A tiny and performant server that streams blocks as they are processed by a [Nano currency](https://nano.org/) node to a socket that other processes can listen to.
+A tiny and performant server that streams blocks as they are processed by a [Nano currency](https://nano.org/) node to a socket for other processes to receive.

 This package is the base library for other `nano-stream` npm packages, which receive the stream and turn it into something else.